Toggle quick links

 Sunshine Logo

-Sunshine draws on the emerging field of relational practice to grow strong trusting relationships with families as a mechanism for transformation.
+Sunshine draws on the emerging field of relational practice to foster strong and transformative relationships within family units and communities.

-Sunshine Model was co-designed over two-year action research project run in partnership with Ruah Community Services.
-The project arose as a result of the findings of the 100 Families Project which had identified ways that the helping system can often fail families experiencing complex challenges.
+The two-year project was co-designed by Anglicare WA in partnership with Ruah Community Services and arose in response to the findings of the 100 Families Project, which identified ways in which the helping system can often fail families experiencing complex challenges.

 By working closely with six families in the Kwinana/Rockingham region and collaborating with local organisations, the team developed and tested various support elements to help families overcome obstacles and improve their lives.